-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a smaller reporting company, or an emerging growth company.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large Accelerated Filer Accelerated Filer Non-accelerated Filer \boxtimes Smaller reporting company Emerging growth company \times If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Large Accelerated Filer Non-accelerated Filer

-Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵
+-accelerated Filer Smaller reporting company Emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act.).
+Yes I No IS